-aspect to prolong the lifetime of stormwater management ace plan for "Minor Development" should be evaluated by the ement for "Minor Developments" can be an important tool rse stormwater impacts that result from the cumulative to a single standard for Minor Development, the process e applicant and the reviewing entity.
+spect to prolong the lifetime of stormwater management ce plan for "Minor Development" should be evaluated by the ment for "Minor Developments" can be an important tool se stormwater impacts that result from the cumulative to a single standard for Minor Development, the process e applicant and the reviewing entity.

-e municipal resources available that may be affected by this ermit, and enforcement).
+municipal resources available that may be affected by this rmit, and enforcement).

-ll achieve several stormwater management goals, including ter quality, and increased groundwater recharge.
+l achieve several stormwater management goals, including er quality, and increased groundwater recharge.

-tirement for "Minor Developments" is a reduced volume as bents," which may incentive projects to reduce project pervious surfaces.
+rement for "Minor Developments" is a reduced volume as ents," which may incentive projects to reduce project ervious surfaces.

-Municipalities (Minimum requirements) Safety Standards for Stormwater Management Basins Section VIII Section IX Section IX Section does not address non-structural strategies.
+Calculation of Stormwater Runoff and Groundwater Recharge Section V Section VI Section VI Section Title: Calculation of Stormwater Runoff and Groundwater Recharge Section Title: Calculation of Stormwater Runoff, Onsite Retention, and Groundwater Recharge Calculation of onsite retention not addressed.
+Added guidance on calculation of onsite retention volume.
+Jump to location below .
+Sources for Technical Guidance Section VI Section VII Section VII No modification to section.
+No modification to section.
+Section number updated based on insertion of section.
+Solids and Floatable Materials Control Standards Section VII Section VIII Section VIII No modification to section.
+No modification to section.
+Section number updated based on insertion of section.
+Safety Standards for Stormwater Management Basins Section VIII Section IX Section IX Section does not address non-structural strategies.
 Requirement to address non-structural strategies in the Environmental Site Analysis included.
-Jump to location below.
-Requirements for a Site Development Stormwater Plan Section IX Section X Section X No modification to section.
+Requirements for a Site Development Stormwater Plan Section IX Jump to location below.
+Section X Section X No modification to section.
 No modification to section.
 Section number updated based on insertion of section.
-Maintenance and Repair Section X Section XI Section XI Section does not address "Minor Development."
+Maintenance and Repair Section X Section XI Section XI • Section does not address "Minor Development."
 Section modified to include "Minor Development."
-Jump to location below.
-Penalties Section XI Section XII Section XII No modification to section.
+Penalties Section XI Jump to location below.
+Section XII Section XII No modification to section.
 No modification to section.
 Section number updated based on insertion of section.
 Severability Section XII Section XIII Section XIII No modification to section.
 No modification to section.
 Section number updated based on insertion of section.
 Effective Date Section XIII Section XIV Section XIV No modification to section.
 No modification to section.
 Section number updated based on insertion of section.